 Upon retiring after the 1997 season, Esiason headed straight to the broadcast booth.
 He made his debut as a commentator for ABC's NFL "Monday Night Football," and called "MNF" games for two years.
-He called games for Westwood One Radio Sports "Monday Night Football" broadcasts for 18 seasons (2000-17), teaming with Marv Albert and Kevin Harlan for eight years each.
-Esiason has hosted WFAN’s national weekday morning radio show, BOOMER AND GIO, which originally debuted as BOOMER AND CARTON IN THE MORNING, since September 4, 2007.
-He contributes daily commentary to CBS Sports Radio’s “CBS Sports Minute” and is a weekly guest during the NFL season on 98.5 The Sports Hub in Boston.
+He served as an analyst on INSIDE THE NFL on SHOWTIME for five seasons (2014-18).
+Esiason called games for Westwood One Radio Sports "Monday Night Football" broadcasts for 18 seasons (2000-17), teaming with Marv Albert and Kevin Harlan for eight years each.
+He has hosted WFAN’s national weekday morning radio show, BOOMER AND GIO, which originally debuted as BOOMER AND CARTON IN THE MORNING, since September 4, 2007.
+Esiason contributes daily commentary to CBS Sports Radio’s “CBS Sports Minute” and is a weekly guest during the NFL season on 98.5 The Sports Hub in Boston.
 He was a weekly contributor for Bleacher Report’s “Behind the Mic” and Sport Illustrated’s SI.com.
 Esiason hosted "The Boomer Esiason Show" on Madison Square Garden Network for eight years.
 During the 2001 season, he served as an analyst on Fox Sports Net's "NFL This Morning."